-One main topic of the EESILC survey is the income of the residents of Estonia.
-EESILC use the previous year's income for calculating indicators of living standards and welfare.
-In SILC Estonia follows the income definition of the Canberra working group for calculating household members' incomes.
-Disposable (net) income is defined as the sum of incomes from wage labour, self-employment, property income, social transfers, regular inter-household cash transfers received, production for own consumption, and receipts for tax adjustment from which regular inter-household cash transfers paid, taxes on wealth and repayments for tax adjustment have been subtracted.
+The main topic of the EESILC survey is the income of the residents of Estonia.
+EESILC uses the previous year's income for calculating indicators of living standards and welfare, following the income definition of the Canberra working group for calculating household members' incomes.
+Disposable (net) income is defined as the sum of incomes from wage labour, selfemployment, property income, social transfers, regular inter-household cash transfers received, production for own consumption, and receipts for tax adjustment from which regular interhousehold cash transfers paid, taxes on wealth and repayments for tax adjustment have been subtracted.

 The EESILC household questionnaire provides information on the following components of household's total disposable income: the subsistence benefit and child benefits, incomes earned by younger than 15 year-olds, monetary and non-monetary support received from other households, alimony, monetary and non-monetary support from non-state organisations, income from rental of property or land, income from sale of real estate or stocks, income from production for own consumption.
 The personal questionnaire provides information on the following: monetary and non-monetary income from wage labour, income from registered and unregistered entrepreneurship, property income from bonds, shares and savings, social benefits received and payments from insurance schemes.
-Until 2007 income from production for own consumption and savings from imputed rent (i.e. the money a household saves on rent by living in a dwelling that they own) were not included in the total income definition.
-From 2007 onwards, these types of income have been added to the total household income.
-Also from 2007, interests on mortgage are subtracted from the household total income.
-These were not considered in the rules for household income calculations in previous years.